Finding out you’re pregnant can be an incredibly exciting moment, but there are times when seeing those two lines might fill you with apprehension.

 Can a high-risk pregnancy fly?

-But if you’re planning on taking a trip with a high-risk pregnancy, speak with your doctor beforehand.
+If you’re planning on taking a trip, it’s still best to speak with your doctor beforehand.

 Do I get extra support with a high-risk pregnancy?